sveltejs/kit/documentation/docs/06-service-workers.md

 Inside the service worker you have access to the [`$service-worker` module](#imports-service-worker).

-Because it needs to be bundled (since browsers don't yet support `import` in this context), and depends on the client-side app's build manifest, **service workers only work in production, not in development**.
+Because it needs to be bundled (since browsers don't yet support `import` in this context), and depends on the client-side app's build manifest, **service workers only work in the production build, not in development**.
+To test it locally, use [`svelte-kit start`](#cli-svelte-kit-start).